 The big guns that everyone seems to want remains about the same:

 I have seen increased interest in everything key, anything that can be considered even a minor key and pretty much anything that has the potential to to be pressed and graded.
 Much like the rest of the comic market I believe we’re seeing the threshold begin to lower in terms of what constitutes an acceptable grade.
 Collectors are realizing that there are some CPVs that are out of their price range in the higher grades or simply aren’t available, so as a result, they’re eyeing the copies they can afford or that are available in hopes of possibly upgrading later.

 Given that there’s a considerable difference in price between CPVs and US copies it still baffles me that there are sellers that haven’t educated themselves more when it comes to CPVs.
 I don’t know if it’s laziness, complacency or just not caring.
 I do know that out of the CPVs I purchased within the last 12 months, half of them weren’t identified as such in the listings.
-[Note: Ben has a new page where he shares links to listings that picture variants but where they aren’t identified as such in the listings].

 On that note, I hope you are all healthy and wish you luck in your collecting endeavors.